-42 Amtliches Material zum Massenmord von KATYN.
+^{42.} Amtliches Material zum Massenmord von KATYN.
 Berlin: Zentralverlag der NSDAP.
 Franz Eher Nachf.
 GmbH., 1943, p.
 46. The German sentence reads: "... an oval tin badge among the exhibits, which contains the following information."

-43 The abbreviation "T.K." may mean "prison kitchen" (тюремная кухня) or "pantry," or it may mean something else.
+^{43.} The abbreviation "T.K." may mean "prison kitchen" (тюремная кухня) or "pantry," or it may mean something else.
 What matters is that the badge or marker comes from Ostashkov.

-us.
+Massacre.
+This is something that should interest all of us.
 Katyn has been the most famous crime alleged against Stalin and the Soviet government.
 It has been the crime most firmly grounded in documentary evidence.
 For example, it is unlike the alleged "Holodomor," the supposedly deliberate starvation by Stalin of millions of Ukrainians in the famine of 1932-1933, for which no evidence has ever been found.44

-All the post-Soviet states today employ "Soviet atrocities" narratives to justify the profascist, anti-semitic, and pro-Nazi actions of the forces that sided with the Germans against the Soviet Union before, during, and after World War 2.
+All the post-Soviet states today employ "Soviet atrocities" narratives to justify the pro-fascist, anti-Semitic, and pro-Nazi actions of the forces that sided with the Germans against the Soviet Union before, during, and after World War 2.
 Katyn is the keystone of contemporary right-wing Polish nationalism.
 Katyn is also a key component of anti-Stalin, anti-Soviet, and anticommunist propaganda generally.
 Until now, it has been the best known such alleged atrocity and by far the best documented one.
 Katyn has been the best proven "crime of Stalinism."
 That is no longer the case.